 *If any date falls on a weekend/holiday the recommendation(s) will apply to the following business day.

-Approved: AAMC Council of Deans Administrative Board, September 2014
+Approved by the Council of Deans Administrative Board, May 7, 2018.

 Connect with AMCAS®